 - Criminal possession of credit card forgery devices (18.2-196)

-If you have been arrested for any form of credit card theft, credit card fraud, or credit card forgery in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law, LLC by phone or email to schedule an appointment today to discuss your legal rights.
+If you have been arrested for any form of credit card theft, credit card fraud, or credit card forgery in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact a Fairfax, Virginia credit card theft and fraud defense lawyer at Manikas Law LLC by phone at 703-556-0004 or email through our Contact Us page or box below to schedule an appointment today to discuss your legal rights.